WG 7: Smart Grid Transitions

 Overview

-Working Group (WG) 7 examines the institutional and social changes associated with the deployment of smart grid.
-Using innovation studies, political science, institutional economics, sociology, and energy-related laws and regulations, it make these aspects understandable for policymakers and other stakeholders.
+Working Group (WG) 7 examines the institutional and social changes associated with the deployment of smart grids.
+Using innovation studies, political science, institutional economics, sociology, and energy-related laws and regulations, it makes these aspects understandable for policymakers and other stakeholders.
 Through the transition management framework, WG 7 initiates international, coordinated, transdisciplinary research activities.
 The social science results help to complement technology-oriented smart grid activities.

 Policymakers can turn to WG 7 for insights into the direction, efficacy and efficiency of the energy transition.
 WG 7 contributes its expertise in non-technical areas and framework conditions, supporting more technically focused Working Groups by helping them to understand how their results address societal needs, political governance, policies, regulations and human behaviour, while accounting for the diversity of institutional structures and governance traditions among ISGAN countries.